apache/airflow/docs/apache-airflow-providers-amazon/operators/lambda.rst

       urllib3.exceptions.ReadTimeoutError: AWSHTTPSConnectionPool(host='lambda.us-east-1.amazonaws.com', port=443): Read timed out. (read timeout=60)

-    If you encounter this issue, you need to provide `botocore.config.Config <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/config.html>`__ for use long connections with timeout or keep-alive settings
+    If you encounter this issue, you need to provide `botocore.config.Config <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/config.html>`__ to use long connections with timeout or keep-alive settings.

-    By provide **botocore_config** as operator parameter
+    By providing **botocore_config** as an operator parameter

     ..  code-block:: python